List of The Seven Deadly Sins characters: Escanor

 Escanor (エスカノール, Esukanōru) is a member of the Seven Deadly Sins who bears the Lion Sin of Pride, symbolized by a lion on his back.
 Born a prince of the Kingdom of Tarim, he was disowned and driven from his homeland due to his inability to control his monstrous strength, with his maid Rosa helping him escape via the sea in a barrel.
 He traveled in solitude due to being feared before being recruited as the final member of the Seven Deadly Sins, who made him feel welcome as he fell in love with Merlin and later played a role in devastating Edinburgh Castle during the Deadly Sins' battle with the vampires.
 Following the group's disbandment 10 years ago, Escanor opened a secret tavern in a mountain cave where he remains until Ban finds him by accident, at which point he rejoins the Deadly Sins.

 Despite his usual scrawny appearance, Escanor possesses Sunshine (Sanshain), which is later revealed to be the lost Grace of the Archangel Mael.
 It enhances Escanor's physique during the day before reaching his full power for one minute at noon when the sun is at its zenith, exceeding every living being on the planet as power incarnate known as "The One" (Za Wan).
-It also causes Escanor's body to radiate immense heat that he can store in his Sacred Treasure Sacred Axe Litta (神斧リッタ, Jinpu Ritta), a massive, ornate one-handed axe with a crescent blade.
+It also causes Escanor's body to radiate immense heat that he can store in his Sacred Treasure Sacred Axe Ritta (神斧リッタ, Jinpu Ritta), a massive, ornate one-handed axe with a crescent blade.
 But continued use of Sunshine gradually damages Escanor's body, eventually reducing him to ashes in the aftermath of the group's final battle against the Demon King.
 But, the events of Four Knights of the Apocalypse reveal that Merlin revived Escanor in an artificial body with Gawain being their biological daughter.
 Escanor came in twenty-eighth place in a 2014 character popularity poll for the series.